Your guide to the Defence Industry Security Program (DISP)

 We can make the ISO 27001 certification process simple

-To achieve ISO 27001 certification, you will need to prove compliance.
-You will be required to pass an assessment and implement necessary improvements.
+To achieve ISO 27001 certification, you will need to prove compliance to the requirements of the Standard.

-At QMS, we’re here to make the ISO 27001 certification process simple and more streamlined.
-Our assessors can provide an in-depth gap analysis to flag areas of non-compliance so you can improve your business and become certified.
+At QMS, we’re here to make the ISO 27001 certification process as simple as possible.
+Our industry-experienced auditors provide positive audit outcomes for you to continually improve your business.

 For more information about ISO 27001 and DISP memberships, contact QMS today.